suneelpatel/Apache-Spark-and-Scala/README.md

 #### Benefits of Big Data and Data Analytics:
 •	Big data makes it possible for you to gain more complete answers because you have more information.
 •	More complete answers mean more confidence in the data—which means a completely different approach to tackling problems.

+# HADOOP ECOSYSTEM

+“Hadoop Ecosystem is neither a programming language nor a service; it is a platform or framework which solves big data problems.”
+You can consider it as a suite which encompasses a number of services (ingesting, storing, analyzing and maintaining) inside it.
+Let us discuss and get a brief idea about how the services work individually and in collaboration.
+Below are the Hadoop components, that together form a Hadoop ecosystem, I will be covering each of them in this blog:

+•	HDFS -> Hadoop Distributed File System
+•	YARN -> Yet Another Resource Negotiator
+•	MapReduce -> Data processing using programming
+•	Spark -> In-memory Data Processing
+•	PIG, HIVE-> Data Processing Services using Query (SQL-like)
+•	HBase -> NoSQL Database
+•	Mahout, Spark MLlib -> Machine Learning
+•	Apache Drill -> SQL on Hadoop
+•	Zookeeper -> Managing Cluster
+•	Oozie -> Job Scheduling
+•	Flume, Sqoop -> Data Ingesting Services
+•	Solr & Lucene -> Searching & Indexing
+•	Ambari -> Provision, Monitor and Maintain cluster